MatheusRocha0/Customers-Segmentation/README.md

 • Data Cleaning

-• Exploratory Data Analysis
+• Exploratory Data Analysis (EDA)

-• Elbow Method
+• Dendrogram

-• Applying K-Means to the dataset
+• Applying Hierarchical Clustering to the dataset

 • Interpreting the new dataset